dreth/kdb-intellij-plugin/README.md

  ![Edit connections](doc/howto_3.png)

- In opened editor window, fill all required fields (name, host and port) and click "Apply" or "Ok" button.
+ In this editor window, fill all required fields (name, host and port) and click "Apply" or "Ok" button.

  ![Connection editor](doc/hotwo_4.png)

- You could also click on "Test" button, in order to verify connection settings.
+ You can also click on "Test" button in order to verify connection settings.

  ![Check connection](doc/hotwo_5.png)

 #### Execute query
- In opened editor, type a query and push the "Run selected or line" button:
+ In open editor, type a query and push the "Run selected or line" button:

  ![Run button](doc/howto_6.png)